Profiles

 Professor, University of Waterloo

 Chris Bauch is a professor of applied mathematics at the University of Waterloo.
-He studies epidemiological and ecological systems with a particular emphasis on evaluating interventions such as vaccines.
-He is particularly interested in coupling models of human behaviour with models of disease dynamics or ecological dynamics.
+He studies epidemiological and environmental systems with a particular emphasis on evaluating interventions such as vaccines.
+He is particularly interested in coupling models of human behaviour with models of disease dynamics, ecological dynamics, or climate dynamics.
+He also conducts research in data-driven dynamical systems approaches to tipping points.

 Sami Houry